slack-ruby/slack-ruby-bot-server/README.md

 A [Grape](http://github.com/ruby-grape/grape) API serving a [Slack Ruby Bot](https://github.com/dblock/slack-ruby-bot) to multiple teams.
 This is a boilerplate sample that combines a web server, a RESTful API and multiple instances of [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot).
 It integrates with the [Slack Platform API](https://medium.com/slack-developer-blog/launch-platform-114754258b91#.od3y71dyo).
 Fork this project and roll out a Slack bot service to multiple teams without needing to create separate application instances.
 Your customers can use a Slack button to install your bot.

 ![](images/slackbutton.gif)

+Once a bot is registered, you can interact with it on your #general channel or invite it to another one.

 ![](images/slackbotserver.gif)

 ### See It